 Displacement: 7,500 tons

-Cargo: 400 tons of nonessential equipment and supplies.
+Cargo: Can carry 400 tons of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Ships officers have more space for personal items.
 Most of the ship’s spaces are taken up by extra ammo, armor, troops, weapons, and engines.

 Power System: Nuclear Reactor, average life span is 20 years